enisz/igdb/src/assets/templates/02-query-builder.md

 ?>
 ```

-### Traditional way
+### Traditional approach

-To support the traditional way of configuring the queries - the `$options` array - there is a method called [`options()`](#options).
+To support the traditional approach of configuring the queries - the `$options` array - there is a method called [`options()`](#options).
 Passing your `$options` array to this method will process your parameters and will set up the builder.

->:warning Using the Builder this way is not recommended as this functionality may be removed in future versions.
-Use the [builder approach](#builder-way) instead.
+>:warning Using the Builder this way is not recommended as this functionality may will be removed in future versions.
+Use the [builder approach](#builder-approach) instead.

 ```php
 <?php